-On behalf of Comhairle nan Eilean Siar, NHS Western Isles and Hebridean Housing Partnership, thank you for taking the time to visit the Barra and Vatersay Community Campus online public exhibition.
+On behalf of NHS Western Isles, Comhairle nan Eilean Siar and Hebridean Housing Partnership, thank you for taking the time to visit the Barra and Vatersay Community Campus online public exhibition.
 The purpose of the exhibition is to provide you with background information on the project and the developing design strategy.
-We would welcome any comments you may have as these are valuable for us as we develop the design towards a full planning application in early 2021 and would be pleased to answer any questions.
+We would welcome any comments you may have as these are valuable for us as we develop the design towards a full planning application in summer 2022 and would be pleased to answer any questions.

-Following submission of a Proposal of Application Notice to Comhairle nan Eilean Siar Economic Development and Planning on 7th October 2020 (REF 20/00400/PAN) and as part of the pre-application consultation process the applicants will host a public virtual interactive consultation event in connection with the development which the public are invited to participate in.
-As the outline designs start to develop, it is important that the project team take the opportunity to hear feedback from the community to help inform the next stages of design development.
+Following submission of a Proposal of Application Notice to Comhairle nan Eilean Siar Economic Development and Planning on 25 March 2022 (REF 22/00139/PAN) and as part of the pre-application consultation process the applicants will host a public consultation event in connection with the development.
+The drop-in event, where members of the Comhairle, NHSWI and hubNorth delivery teams will be available to answer any queries and respond to feedback from the community, will take place at the Castlebay Community Hall on 9 June 2022, between 16:00-20:00.

 We look forward to seeing and hearing from you at the event.